lmos-ai/lmos-website/src/pages/about_us.md

 5. An [**Agent Systems Runtime**](https://github.com/lmos-ai/lmos-runtime) to bootstrap a system composed of agents

-We developed an **agent development lifecycle** that allowed a pair to build an agent within days including telco systems integration. we bought down steadily the time to develop a  business use case from many weeks of development to 2.5 days (average).
+We developed an **agent development lifecycle** that allowed a pair to build an agent within days including telco systems integration.
+We brought down steadily the time to develop a  business use case from many weeks of development to 2.5 days (average).

 Our platform no longer **binds us to a specific programming language or framework for AI agents**.
 Instead, it allows us to **work with any AI agent framework**, as we focus on **standardization and agent discovery**—a crucial step toward fostering an **open and interoperable ecosystem**.